chris.kcat at gmail.com

 This extension provides a mechanism for applications to specify whether

-methods for multi-channel buffers.
+rules for multi-channel buffers.

 Q: Should this be a buffer property or source property?